Sermitse/GTS_Plugin/README.md

 > Direct downloads from GitHub (ZIP files) will **not** compile due to missing git data which the build process depends on.

+## Modder API
+The plugin exposes a few basic functions through both a papyrus and native interface.

+### Papyrus
+As long as you have the source psc's you can simply call the exported functions by doing `GTSScale.GetVisualScale()` for example.

+A full list of exported functions can be found in `distribution\PapyrusSource\`

+### Native API
+A native API for inter DLL communication also exists.
+To use it simply copy the

 ## Current feature wishlist

 - [ ] [1] Blood feet/hands after crushing.